outbreak-info/outbreak.api/web/handlers/v2/genomics/docs.md

 Daily number of sequences for California https://api.outbreak.info/genomics/sequence-count?location_id=USA_US-CA

-## 2. Global daily prevalence of a PANGO lineage
+## 2. [DEPRECATED] Global daily prevalence of a PANGO lineage

 ```
-Returns the global daily prevalence of a PANGO lineage
+Returns the global daily prevalence of a PANGO lineage.

+DEPRECATED: replaced by `prevalence-by-location` with no location specified.
 ```

 Endpoint: https://api.outbreak.info/genomics/global-prevalence